Peptide-powered wellness.

 Please read this consent carefully.
 By submitting an intake form or proceeding with any TelePeptide Health program, you agree to the terms of this consent.
 If you have questions, contact help@telepeptide.org before proceeding.

-TelePeptide Health provides telehealth services that connect you with licensed Florida physicians for medical evaluation and, where clinically appropriate, prescribing.
-Telehealth means your evaluation may occur entirely through digital communication — written intake forms, asynchronous provider review, and secure messaging — without an in-person visit.
-By submitting an intake request you consent to this model of care and acknowledge you understand the following: (a) telehealth has inherent limitations compared to in-person care, including an inability to perform physical examinations; (b) your physician may require additional information, labs, or an in-person visit before prescribing; and (c) there is no guarantee a prescription will be issued based on your intake alone.
+TelePeptide Health provides telehealth services that connect you with a licensed clinician (through our contracted medical group) who holds an active license in your state of residence, for medical evaluation and, where clinically appropriate, prescribing.
+The identity of the contracted medical group is disclosed to every patient in their TelePeptide patient portal upon signup, and again at the point of informed consent before any prescription is issued.
+Telehealth means your evaluation may occur entirely through digital communication — written intake forms, asynchronous clinician review, and secure messaging — without an in-person visit.
+By submitting an intake request you consent to this model of care and acknowledge you understand the following: (a) telehealth has inherent limitations compared to in-person care, including an inability to perform physical examinations; (b) your clinician may require additional information, labs, or an in-person visit before prescribing; and (c) there is no guarantee a prescription will be issued based on your intake alone.

 Submitting an intake form, joining the waitlist, or making a payment does not guarantee you will receive a prescription, consultation, or medication.
 All prescribing decisions are made solely by the licensed independent physician assigned to your case based on their professional medical judgment.
 TelePeptide Health does not direct or influence prescribing decisions.
 A physician may decline to prescribe for any clinical reason, including but not limited to: contraindications, incomplete information, insufficient medical history, or clinical ineligibility for a specific medication or program.

-Some programs may involve compounded medications, including but not limited to compounded semaglutide, tirzepatide, BPC-157, CJC-1295/Ipamorelin, and Sermorelin.
+Some treatment plans may involve compounded medications.
+Examples of active ingredients that may be compounded include semaglutide, tirzepatide, and sermorelin.
+The specific medication prescribed (if any) and the exact formulation will be determined by your licensed clinician based on individualized medical evaluation.
 By proceeding you acknowledge and consent to the following: (a) Compounded medications are not FDA-approved finished drug products.
-They are prepared by licensed 503A or 503B compounding pharmacies but have not undergone the same FDA review process as brand-name drugs. (b) The FDA has not independently verified the safety, efficacy, potency, or sterility of compounded versions of these medications. (c) Compounded medications may carry different risk profiles than FDA-approved equivalents. (d) You have the right to ask your physician about alternatives, including FDA-approved branded medications, before agreeing to a compounded formulation. (e) You will discuss the specific risks and benefits of any prescribed compound with your physician prior to dispensing.
+They are prepared by licensed 503A or 503B compounding pharmacies but have not undergone the same FDA review process as brand-name drugs. (b) The FDA has not independently evaluated the safety, efficacy, potency, or sterility of compounded versions of these medications. (c) Compounded medications are not generic versions of branded drugs and are not represented as therapeutically equivalent to any FDA-approved product. (d) Compounded medications may carry different risk profiles than FDA-approved equivalents. (e) You have the right to ask your clinician about alternatives, including FDA-approved branded medications, before agreeing to a compounded formulation. (f) You will discuss the specific risks and benefits of any prescribed compound with your clinician prior to dispensing.

 Some medications prescribed through TelePeptide programs may be used in an off-label manner — meaning for a purpose, dose, or patient population not specifically approved by the FDA.
 Off-label prescribing is legal, widely practiced, and may reflect emerging clinical evidence.
 By proceeding you acknowledge that your physician has disclosed or will disclose any off-label aspects of your treatment plan, and you consent to off-label use where your physician determines it is appropriate based on current clinical evidence.